Here are all the facts and statistics you need to know about the Circuit de Barcelona-Catalunya ahead of the 2021 Spanish Grand Prix!

 The most drivers to finish on the same lap as the leader at this track is sixteen, which happened in 2019.
 1997 is the only other occasion where the number of drivers who completed all the laps in the Grand Prix was into double figures.
-Conversely, the least number of drivers to finish on the lead lap is three, which has happened in 1993, 1994, 1996 and 2017.
-On average, six drivers finish on the lead lap at this circuit.
+Conversely, the least number of drivers to finish on the lead lap is three, which has happened in 1993, 1994, 1996, 2017 and 2020.

 The Safety Car has been deployed in seven Spanish Grands Prix at this track.
 The most Safety Car appearances at this circuit is two, which has happened in 2008 and 2018.